dikortis/LetsTalkETC/Episodes/Episode_12.md

-very much or do you want that but you know convenience speed and so but that's of course the competing the debate that's happening right now and so I could see why you guys would value the the security that reliability more than that that's that's that goes with your
+very much or do you want that but you know convenience speed and so but that's of course the competing the debate that's happening now and so I could see why you guys would value the the security that reliability more than that that's that's that goes with your